SirRuBick/dotfiles/nvim/README.md

 - config nvim-cmp better
 - smarter yank and clipboard
 - config nvim-notify
-- project management(integrated with telescope)
+- note taking: nvim-neorg/neorg

 ### Plugins to explore
 - "preservim/vim-markdown" and "iamcco/markdown-preview.nvim"
+- ahmedkhalf/project.nvim
 - "folke/noice.nvim"
 - "stevearc/aerial.nvim"?
 - "simrat39/symbols-outline.nvim" is quite useful but can lspsaga do the same or not?
 - "joechrisellis/lsp-format-modifications.nvim" is useful but needs to be added to lsp keymap after it's cleaned
 - "folke/zen-mode.nvim"
-- "nvim-neorg/neorg"
 - "ThePrimeagen/git-worktree.nvim"
 - "xiyaowong/nvim-transparent"
 - "numToStr/FTerm.nvim"